United

 emphasizes national defense as the prime justification for waging war.[39]

-force against the encircled Jewish State.
+encircled Jewish State.
+Yet, because

-Yet, because Israel was the country to fire the first official shots
+Israel was the country to fire the first “official” shots of the Six Day War

-of the Six Day War (and even then, only on the Egyptian front), it has instead
+(and even then, only on the Egyptian front), it has instead been accused of

-the term aggressor applies only to the side who takes the first offensive
+the term “aggressor” applies only to the side who takes the first offensive

 action.
 Circumstances must be taken into

 account in order to understand what events led up to hostilities.
-Israels actions were a defensive measure of
+Israel’s actions were a defensive measure of

 a beleaguered state against

-military threats which overtly endangered its territorial integrity and
+military threats which overtly endangered its “territorial integrity and

-political independence.
+political independence.”
 So while the

 Arabs states were violating Article 2(4), Israel was upholding its inherent